cwilso/WebMIDIAPIShim/README.md

 The library is actually a combination of a shim and a polyfill: as a polyfill it implements the WebMIDI API in browsers that don't support it natively, and as a shim it intercepts calls from and to the Jazz plugin.
 In this readme the terms polyfill and shim are used interchangeably.

 Including this library means Web MIDI should work in all browsers that are supported by the Jazz plugin.
+The library also makes the Web MIDI API available in Node.js applications.

 The shim will automatically check to see if the Web MIDI API is already implemented, and if not it will insert itself.